Increedible/AIHelpmeout/README.md

 Change your code in the code editor on the left, and then you can click 'Save & Prompt' on near the bottom middle.
 This will save your current code and compare it to the **last saved code snippet**.
 You can view what code that is with the 'View Saved' button.
 You can change the prompts with the 'Edit Prompt' button on the top right.

+**Note**: Only OpenAI and Gemini model API integration have been tested.

 ### Features/highlights

 * VS Code‑style editor with syntax highlighting and per‑language undo or redo